Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## A Complex Table

-In the following table, we have changed how content is aligned and how text is highlighted.
+In the following table, we have changed how content is aligned and how text is emphasized.

 	::gfm
     | Tables         | Are              | Cool  |